tsikerdekis/overnight-hercules-network-security/chapter_01/README.md

 - Malwarebytes Windows Firewall Control (Free) (https://forums.malwarebytes.com/topic/296798-malwarebytes-windows-firewall-control-wfc/)

 ## Windows Firewall
 The Windows Firewall is a built-in security feature that helps protect your computer from unauthorized access over the network.
-Although often not appreciated as much, it is a decent peace of software to use.
+Although often not appreciated as much, it is a decent piece of software to use.

 Here's how you can check and configure your Windows Firewall settings: